cryptojoks/antofy-docs/docs/funding.md

 ### How exactly will you raise funds?

 We need the Antofy blockchain decentralized as much as possible from the very beginning.
-To achieve that, we have launched the Pioneers Program.&#x20;
+To achieve that, we have launched the open public Pool.&#x20;

-To join it, you will need an access key NFT.
-Selling these NFTs will help us fund the blockchain development.

 ### How much money do you need to build Antofy?